-Once you have rectified these errors, try to restore the company file once again.
+Once you have performed the steps provided to fix QuickBooks error 6000, try to restore the company file once again.

 Solution 2: Rename the .TLG and .ND files

-- Go to the folder where QuickBooks file is saved
+- Go to the folder where the QuickBooks file is saved

 - Look for the files with the extension .TLG and .ND.
 They will look like this company_file.qbw.tlg and company_file.qbw.nd